What is a flex schedule?

 Implementation: How to introduce a flex schedule

 Introducing flexible scheduling in a workplace requires careful planning and execution.
-Here's a step-by-step approach:
+It is important to provide advance notice to employees about their schedules to ensure smooth implementation and adherence to the new system.
+Here’s a step-by-step approach:

 1. Assessment phase